 A recent version of CMake >= 3.10 with SSL support for https.

 To use the latest developmental version, source code can be downloaded with git >= 1.65

-The R package requires R version 3.3 or greater.
+The R interface requires R version 3.3 or greater.

 Recipes / Formulas / Short cuts¶

 Before you start please make sure you have the required Prerequisites installed.

 For some environments we have short cuts, scripts, for automated building of SimpleITK (see their repository for more details):